AryashSrivastava/Image-Caption-Generator/README.md

 # Image-Caption-Generator
 # Seasons of Code 2024
 ## Checkpoint 1: Making an Artificial Network from scratch using numpy to solve multilayer perceptron problem
-### You can briefly view about this checkpoint 1 in the github directory
+### You can briefly view about this checkpoint 1 in the github "Checkpoint 1 ANN" directory